Back To Homepage

 "What's in a name, is the smooth sophisticated Cuban style Rumba finding popular acceptance under the name Mambo.
 The term Mambo is today (1953) used to designate two forms of Rumba which are quite dissimilar in appearance.
 As a foundation for either the smooth or the hectic style, however, the same or similar basic rhythm and step variations are taught.
 The outward differences come later, depending on the skill attained, the predominance of smooth or jazzed up band music, conservative or Jitterbug temperaments and a predilection for closed dancing or for opened up fancy steps.

 They go on to say the "Mambo has been unsuccessfully tried for years to come into the dance world, but it took a Jazzed up "Son" (rumba) by the new name of Mambo to make it happen.
-It goes on to say this new rhythm has been reported as being hard to teach (2,3,4) so many studios are opting for the 1,2,3 hold 4 (QQS) as Americans are used to stepping and counting the "One" first, although the rhythm of the Mambo is in the hips, not the feet". (end) Basically Mambo is a faster single rhythm and Cha Cha is the slower triple rhythm dance.
+It goes on to say this new rhythm has been reported as being hard to teach (2,3,4 hold 1) so many studios are opting for the 1,2,3 hold 4 (QQS) as Americans are used to stepping and counting the "One" first, although the rhythm of the Mambo is in the hips, not the feet" (end.)
+Basically Mambo is a faster single rhythm and Cha Cha is the slower triple rhythm dance.

 The Mambo's popularity was helped along by the mass amount of music created for it in a short period of time.
 The song titled "Mambo Italiano" was originally banned from the radio for it's offensive words, but was later released.
 Many songs were written or rewritten for the Mambo from W.C.
-Handy's "Saint Louis Blues" to Santa Claus.
+Handy's "Saint Louis Blues," Mambo Rock, to Santa Claus.

-The mambo replaced the Rumba in popularity and gave birth to the Cha-Cha.
+The mambo replaced the Rumba in popularity and gave birth to the Cha-Cha (or triple mambo).
 Desi Arnaz is credited with nationalizing Latin American music with American audiences through his television show "I Love Lucy."
 It continued its popularity into the 1960's right along side the Twist and Mashed potato.

 The word Salsa today is used to describe the music and the dance, a modern term for Latin if you will.
-However the dance known as Salsa is really just a slowed down MUTATED Mambo.
+However the dance known as Salsa is really just a slowed down MUTATED Mambo and usually breaking on count One, rather than the Mambo's "break on Two" plus the emphasis is on dance patterns.
 As Tito Puente has said, "Salsa is what you eat".
-Mambo is again gaining much popularity today (2002) with a little more pop or disco beat, not to mention the likes of Ricky Martin, Jennifer Lopez, Lou Bega, etc. helping it along.
+Mambo however is again gaining much popularity today (2010) with a little more pop or disco beat, not to mention the likes of Ricky Martin, Jennifer Lopez, Lou Bega, etc. helping it along.

 The Clave: Is a five-note, bi-measure pattern which serves as the foundation for all of the rhythmic styles in salsa music.
-The clave consists of a "strong" measure containing three notes (the tresillo), and a "weak" measure containing two notes, resulting in patterns beginning with either measure, referrred to as "three-two" or two-three."
-There are two types of clave patterns associated with popular (secular) music: the son clave and the rumba clave.
-Another type of clave is the 6/8 clave - originated in several styles of West African sacred music. (from: Salsa Guidebook for Piano and Ensemble, Mauleon, R. - 1993)
+The Clave consists of a "strong" measure containing three notes (the tresillo), and a "weak" measure containing two notes, resulting in patterns beginning with either measure, referred to as "three-two" or two-three."
+There are two types of Clave patterns associated with popular (secular) music: the son Clave and the rumba Clave.
+Another type of Clave is the 6/8 Clave - originated in several styles of West African sacred music. (from: Salsa Guidebook for Piano and Ensemble, Mauleon, R. - 1993)

 Birth Place